-We’ve all been there: Cozy in bed, hitting snooze on the alarm for the third time.
+We’ve all been there: cozy in bed, hitting snooze on the alarm for the third time.
 Getting done with work late, with little energy left over to go anywhere but the sofa.
 Busy with chores on a weekend day.
-Dinnertime arriving before we realize it.
-It all adds up to the same result: No time or motivation to workout.
+Dinnertime arrives before we realize it.
+It all adds up to the same result: No time or motivation to work out.
+That’s where some home gym ideas would really come in handy, to squeeze some exercise into your busy days.

-Though the upfront cost to make your own gym might be pricier than a membership, it’s much more affordable in the long-run.
-And, coronavirus or no coronavirus, working out around throngs of strangers can leave you vulnerable to getting sick, from airborne illness to germs that find a home on shared exercise equipment.
+Though the upfront cost to make your own gym might be pricier than a membership, it’s much more affordable in the long run.
+Not to mention, working out around throngs of strangers can leave you vulnerable to getting sick, from airborne illness to germs that find a home on shared exercise equipment.
 Besides, just think how great it will be not having to wait endlessly while someone hogs your favorite machine.
 You’ll also save time and stress driving to and from the gym.

 Intimidated by the prospect of designing a home gym?
 Don’t be.
 We’ll walk through all your crucial questions about how to get it done, including: